What is financial planning?

 How are you different from other “financial advisors”?

 Boundless Financial Services believes in reducing conflict of interest when making recommendations to clients.
-As a result, we are a member of an organizations like XY Planning Network and NAPFA.
+As a result, we are a member of an organizations like NAPFA and Fee-only Network.
 As part of these networks of like-minded financial professionals, we are working to change the Financial Services Industry.
 We believe in making recommendations that are in the best interest of our clients, not selling products that earn us a commission.
 We also believe in making financial planning affordable and available to anyone.
-Therefore, we offer financial planning as a service, where we are providing our advice for a fee.
-That’s very hard to find in our industry!
-Our planning services are offered separate from investment management, which has traditionally only been available to high net-worth individuals.
+Therefore, we offer financial planning as a service separate from investment management.
+That’s very hard to find!

 Who do you work with?

 Our focus is busy families, primarily those who own small businesses.
 Not sure if you fit this category?
 Schedule a free, 30-minute consultation to discuss your situation and individual needs.

 We charge fees for the advice we provide.
 The fees are annual fees charged on a monthly or quarterly basis.

 We are not salespeople and do not collect any sales-related compensation from any financial products such as annuities, life insurance policies, or mutual funds.
 Many traditional financial advisors collect sales-related compensation.
 Ask your current advisor if they get paid from commissions based on the products you purchase.